To find your next job, your goal is to meet the right people and convince them to hire you. It’s just that simple.

 Blogging is especially useful if you’re looking for a job in IT or any field in which you must prove your communication skills.

-What should go in your blog?
 “You can approach this a couple of ways.
 You could use it as an application for one job at one company — write relevant things about the employer and then send a link to the hiring manager.
 Or, you can blog in a more general way, to position yourself as an expert in your field,” says Russell.

 When blogging, aim to differentiate yourself from others.
 Let your personality and expertise shine through.
 But be smart.
 Don’t write negatively about past employers or include stories of how you got tear-gassed at last weekend’s keg party.
 “A blog posting is forever because there are sites that archive them,” says Russell.